tsilvadossantos/java-analysis-project/README.md

-# Project Name
+# Java Network Analysis

-This project has been written to meet the following criterias:
+This project was been written to meet the following criterias:

 Read a large file containing a network log dump, process the information, generate statics, save the data in any database and display using charts.
 The project was develop by using the following designs and framework: